thosgood/this-weeks-finds/markdown/201-250/week233.md

 It gives it a quarter turn!

-From these facts, we can figure out what the braid B does to a rational tangle.
+From these facts, we can figure out what the braid $B$ does to a rational tangle.
 So, let me do the calculation.

 Scribble, scribble, curse and scribble....
 Eureka!

-Since we know what A does, and what ABA does, we can figure out what B must do.
-But, to make the answer look cute, I needed a sneaky fact about rational tangles, which is that A *also* acts like this:
+Since we know what $A$ does, and what $ABA$ does, we can figure out what $B$ must do.
+But, to make the answer look cute, I needed a sneaky fact about rational tangles, which is that $A$ *also* acts like this:

       |   |                 \ /
       |   |                  /